Deadly Australian Animals

 Deaths Caused by Domestic Animals

-So while Australia may indeed have the most deadly and dangerous animals the death rate is surprisingly very low.
-The reasons for this is twofold.
+So while Australia may indeed have the most deadly and dangerous animals, the death rate is surprisingly very low.
+The reasons for this are twofold.

 Most Dangerous Animals Rarely Meet Humans